simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 23-Aug 25 2024
+Solar Radiation Storm Forecast for Aug 24-Aug 26 2024

-              Aug 23  Aug 24  Aug 25
+              Aug 24  Aug 25  Aug 26
-S1 or greater    5%      5%      5%
+S1 or greater   10%     10%     10%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: A slight chance for S1 (Minor) or greater solar radiation storms are possible.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 22 2024 1039 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Aug 23 2024 2012 UTC.

-Radio Blackout Forecast for Aug 23-Aug 25 2024
+Radio Blackout Forecast for Aug 24-Aug 26 2024

-              Aug 23        Aug 24        Aug 25
+              Aug 24        Aug 25        Aug 26
-R1-R2           55%           55%           55%
+R1-R2           70%           70%           70%
-R3 or greater   10%           10%           10%
+R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 25 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3796.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 26 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3796.